 Handle the Alternative Dispute Resolution process.
 Massachusetts’ Dispute Resolution Rules make ADR mandatory in certain situations.
 This speeds the settlement process by bringing adverse parties together in a neutral setting.
 An independent mediator encourages plaintiffs and defendants to share their evidence, discuss their damages, and negotiate a resolution.

-Contact Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman to schedule a free consultation.
+Contact Dolman Law Group for a free consultation.
 We’ll meet with you and determine if we can help you.
-You can reach our Boston location at 833-552-7274 (833-55-CRASH).
+You can reach our Boston location.
 You may also leave a message on our contact page or connect with us via live chat.

 76 Canal Street, Suite 302